IlkkaTakala/Torn-Explorer/readme.md

 # Switching repositories
 A local sample data is provided as a replacement for the API.
 This data can activated by clicking on the Skip-button on the Set API Key -screen.
+**API key is no longer valid.**